tmobile/percy-cake/README.md

 ## 3. Docker container

-The Percy editor can be run as web application within a docker container;
+The Percy editor can be packaged and run as web application within a docker container;
 [click here](packages/docker/readme.docker.md) for more information.

 ## 4. VSCode editor extension